Tulsa District awards construction contract for embankment repair in LeFlore County Oklahoma

 |0

-This work, Tulsa District awards construction contract for embankment repair in LeFlore County Oklahoma, by Preston Chasteen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Tulsa District awards construction contract for embankment repair in LeFlore County Oklahoma, by Brannen Parrish, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Tulsa District awards construction contract for embankment repair in LeFlore County Oklahoma